Open them in tabs now or take a photo. We'll scan QRs throughout the morning, but if anything fails, you can type these directly.

 Build in Replit (Module 1)

-Improve and ship with Claude (Module 2)
+Improve with PRDs & Claude (Module 2)

 Real talk, Q&A, take-home